Cycling in Yorkshire & Beyond

 The Trough of Bowland is a U-shaped high valley in the Forest of Bowland.

 The Côte de Trough of Bowland is 1.9km at an average 5.2%.
+This video shows the climb.

 There's a descent by Langden Brook to Dunsop Bridge.

-From Dunsop Bridge, the riders head east along the river Hodder to Newton.
-There they turn right, going south on the B6478 Hallgate Hill towards Waddington Fell.
+From Dunsop Bridge, the riders head east along the river Hodder to Newton-in-Bowland.

 This is the next categorised climb, the Côte de Waddington Fell.

-It has a Norman castle keep, one of the smallest in England.
-Jet engines for aircraft were developed and tested by Frank Whittle in Clitheroe during World War II.
+Clitheroe has a Norman castle keep, one of the smallest in England.

 The quarry and cement company Heidelberg is one of the biggest local employers.